 Salazar played for the OLLU Saints during its inaugural season in 2007 as the team's goal keeper and captain.
 He enjoyed being a part of a group of young men who were eager to learn and driven to succeed.
 The group did extremely well and set a high standard, proving that the OLLU soccer program will be competitive for years to come.

-He enters his fifth year as assistant to OLLU's women's soccer team.
+He enters his sixth year as assistant to OLLU's women's soccer team.
 The Lady Saints have had four straight winning seasons with the help of Salazar.
-The Lady Saints have also made consecutive trips to the Red River Athletic Conference Championship in 2009, 2010 and 2011, but have yet to be crowned champions.
+The Lady Saints have also made consecutive trips to the Red River Athletic Conference Championship in 2009, 2010, 2011 and 2012, but have yet to be crowned champions.

 Salazar has coached club soccer for eight years and has had part-time assistant coaching positions at Trinity University, the University of the Incarnate Word and Central Catholic High School.
 His interest in soccer began at an early age, when his parents played the sport.
 He started playing competitive soccer at age 10 and continued through high school.